ibm-cloud-docs/infrastructure-hub/faq-microsoft.md

 {: #faq-microsoft-ibm-cloud-provision-eos}
 {: faq}

-No. You can't provision a virtual server with software that reached its EOS date.
-Customers can use the existing EOS software that was provisioned before the EOS date at their own risk.
+No. When a product reaches its EOS, you can't provision it from the IBM Catalog.
+You can use the existing EOS software that was provisioned before the EOS date, at your own risk.

 ## Where can I find the EOS date for Microsoft Servers that run in {{site.data.keyword.cloud_notm}}?
 {: #faq-microsoft-eos-dates-ibm-cloud}